10 Tips for Your First Conversation with a Birth Mother

 Birth mother gets ready to call an adoptive couple

 Reassure the birth mother that you look forward to a relationship after placement.
-Ask what kind of relationship she envisions.
+Ask what kind of future contact and relationship she envisions.
 This question will help you see if your visions are compatible, and it also puts her in the driver’s seat.

 Be authentic, honest and open, because she can tell if you’re just telling her things she wants to hear.
 If she really wants an open adoption with visits each year, but you aren’t comfortable with that, be honest with her.
 Don’t lead her on or hope that she’ll change her mind.